Doublevil/scbspeedrun/levels/LCD/LCD12.md

   ![gif](https://github.com/Doublevil/scbspeedrun/blob/main/media/levels/LCD/LCD12_NoInk.webp)

   **Notes**
-  - If you have trouble getting your ink toggles right and you don't want to practice, you can always fallback to this strat.
+  - If you have trouble getting your ink toggles right, you can always fallback to this strat.
 It's very safe but also very slow.
 </details>